joostvdg/joostvdg.github.io/docs/jenkinsx/rhos-311-minimal.md

 * **provider: kubernetes**: Normally, this is set to your cloud provider. in order to stay close to Kubernetes itself and thus OpenShift, we set this to `kubernetes`
 * **registry: docker.io**: If you're on a public cloud vender, `jx boot` creates a docker registry for you (GCR on GCP, ACR on AWS, and so on), in this example we leverage Docker Hub (`docker.io`).
 This should be indicative for any self-hosted registry as well!
+* **dockerRegistryOrg: caladreas**:  when the docker registry owner - in my case, `caladreas`- is different from the git repository owner, you have to specify this via `dockerRegistryOrg`
 * **secretStorage: local**: Thre recommended approach is to use the HashiCorp Vault integration, but that isn't supported on OpenShift
 * **webhook: prow**: This uses Prow for webhook management.
 In March 2020 the best option to use with GitHub.
 If you want to use Bitbucket [read my guide on jx with lighthouse & bitbucket](/jenkinsx/lighthouse-bitbucket/).

 ??? example "jx-requirements.yaml"